arduino/docs-content/content/micropython/00.first-steps/03.runtime-package/runtime-package.md

 ***The API is listed at [the end of this article](#runtime-api).
 You can also view the [source code on GitHub](https://github.com/arduino/arduino-runtime-mpy/tree/main) for further understanding.***

+### Definitions

+Pin definitions such as `'LED_BUILTIN'` (built-in LED), `'D1'` (digital pin 1) and `'A0'` (analog pin 0), are only available to official Arduino boards.
+This definitions are used throughout the examples in this tutorial.
+If you are not using an official Arduino board, these definitions will not work.

 ### Pin Mode

 - `pin_mode(pin, mode)`